koute/cargo-web/README.md

 Or clone and build with `$ cargo build --release` then place in your $PATH.

+On Linux the installation can fail with a message that it can't find OpenSSL, in which case you most likely need to install the `-dev` package for OpenSSL from your distribution's repositories.
+(On Ubuntu it's called `libssl-dev`.)

 ## License

 Licensed under either of